LindaMukundwa/ThesisAndDishes/README.md

 **Required Must-have Stories**

+[✅ ] User can open to the main page
 * User can browse recipes filtered by time and skill level
 * User can save/unsave recipes
 * User's saved recipes can be accessed locally (no login needed for MVP)